MundaneHassan/Password-Manager/README.md

 ```bash
 $ pip install cryptography
 ```
-Then just run the main.py file in CMD or any linux Terminal you prefer.
+Then just run the main.py file in CMD or any Terminal you prefer.

 ## TO-DO
 A Gui.